uc-cdis/data-portal/docs/portal_config.md

     "buttons": [ // required; buttons for Data Explorer {
+        "enabled": true, // required; if the button is enabled or disabled "type": "data", // required; button data type sub-options: ["data" (default), "data-TSV", "data-CSV", "data-JSON"] - what should it do?
+Data = downloading default clinical JSON data
+        "title": "Download All Clinical", // required; title of button "leftIcon": "user", // optional; icon on left from /img/icons "rightIcon": "download", // optional; icon on right from /img/icons "fileName": "clinical.json", // required; file name when it is downloaded (set file ext. to default json) "dropdownId": "download" // optional; if putting into a dropdown, the dropdown id },
+      {
+        "enabled": true, // required; if the button is enabled or disabled "type": "data-TSV", // required; button data type - what should it do?
+Data = downloading clinical TSV data "title": "TSV", // required; title of button "leftIcon": "datafile", // optional; icon on left from /img/icons "rightIcon": "download", // optional; icon on right from /img/icons "fileName": "clinical.tsv", // required; file name when it is downloaded (file ext. should match data type) "dropdownId": "download" // optional; if putting into a dropdown, the dropdown id },
+      {
-        "enabled": true, // required; if the button is enabled or disabled "type": "data", // required; button type - what should it do?
-Data = downloading clinical data "title": "Download All Clinical", // required; title of button "leftIcon": "user", // optional; icon on left from /img/icons "rightIcon": "download", // optional; icon on right from /img/icons "fileName": "clinical.json", // required; file name when it is downloaded "dropdownId": "download" // optional; if putting into a dropdown, the dropdown id },
+        "enabled": true, // required; if the button is enabled or disabled "type": "data-CSV", // required; button data type - what should it do?
+Data = downloading clinical CSV data "title": "CSV", // required; title of button "leftIcon": "datafile", // optional; icon on left from /img/icons "rightIcon": "download", // optional; icon on right from /img/icons "fileName": "clinical.csv", // required; file name when it is downloaded (file ext. should match data type) "dropdownId": "download" // optional; if putting into a dropdown, the dropdown id },
+      {
+        "enabled": true, // required; if the button is enabled or disabled "type": "data-JSON", // required; (equivalent to just "data" but we add it for consistency) button data type - what should it do?
+Data = downloading clinical JSON data
+        "title": "JSON", // required; title of button "leftIcon": "datafile", // optional; icon on left from /img/icons "rightIcon": "download", // optional; icon on right from /img/icons "fileName": "clinical.json", // required; file name when it is downloaded (file ext. should match data type) "dropdownId": "download" // optional; if putting into a dropdown, the dropdown id },
       {